marcusziade/twitter-reply-selector/README.md

 ## Features

 - Automatically changes the default "Everyone can reply" setting to "Verified accounts"
-- Works when composing new tweets, replies, or quote tweets
+- Works when composing new tweets or quote tweets
 - Runs in the background - no manual intervention needed
 - Works on both twitter.com and x.com domains